traa/creng/README.md

  * Tracking of build version, auto-incrementation after every build x.x.x.buildversion
  * Handling of options page, just create **options.html** in **html** folder to start working with it.
  * Automatical handling of extension type.
 Just create **html/browser_action.html** for [browser action type](https://developer.chrome.com/extensions/browserAction.html), **html/page_action.html** for [page action type](http://developer.chrome.com/extensions/pageAction.html) or delete those files (if created) to switch for hidden type extension.
 Title of popup will be parsed from <title> tag in those html files
+ * Override new tab, bookmarks and history pages simply by creating html files with the same name (more at [examples page](https://github.com/traa/creng/wiki/Examples))
  * And more to come!
 It's just an early version of gem, so i plan to constantly increase number of features